husobee/husobee.github.io/_posts/2015-06-12-scanner-valuer.markdown

 title: "Scanners and Valuers with Go"
 date: 2015-06-12 20:00:00
 categories: golang database
+description: "Persisting custom Go types to a SQL database by implementing the database/sql Scanner and Valuer interfaces."
 ---

 Data structure serialization in databases can be difficult with golang types.